ocadotechnology/bbq/README.md

 # Backup Big Query (BBQ)

-BBQ (read: barbecue) is a GAE python based app which creates daily backups of BigQuery modified tables.
+BBQ (read: barbecue) is a python app that runs on GAE and creates daily backups of BigQuery tables.

 # Motivation

-[Google BigQuery](https://cloud.google.com/bigquery/) is fast, highly scalable, cost-effective and a fully-managed enterprise data warehouse for analytics at any scale.
+[Google BigQuery](https://cloud.google.com/bigquery/) is fast, highly scalable, cost-effective and fully-managed enterprise data warehouse for analytics at any scale.
 BigQuery automatically replicates data and keeps a 7-day history of changes.

 Restoring data from existing table can be done using [snapshot decorators](https://cloud.google.com/bigquery/table-decorators#snapshot_decorators).
 However when tables are deleted there are [some limitations](https://cloud.google.com/bigquery/docs/managing-tables#undeletetable):